sammitjain/goalmaal/README.md

 folks at [transfermarkt](https://www.transfermarkt.com/) and I don't own any of it.
 Would have loved to see a filter on the website itself but here we are.*

+# How to use this?
+Check out `goalmaal.mlx` inside MATLAB and the Live Script walks through the process of scraping-and-sourcing statistics.
+There's also `goalmaal.html` which has the same information but might be more accessible on a mobile device for quick reference.